- Employers are not federally required to reimburse employees for mileage and vehicle costs, but state laws may apply in some jurisdictions.

 Mileage reimbursement is when employers offer employees reimbursement for expenses associated with driving on behalf of the business.
 These expenses can include fuel costs, maintenance and vehicle depreciation.

-Managing a mileage reimbursement policy means understanding the minimum obligations under both federal and state law, as well as how to establish an efficient rate that fairly reimburses employees without increasing their compensation and incurring payroll and income taxes for both employer and employee.
+Managing a mileage reimbursement policy means understanding the minimum obligations under both federal and state laws, as well as how to establish an efficient rate that fairly reimburses employees without increasing their compensation and incurring payroll and income taxes for both the employer and employee.

 How does mileage reimbursement law work?

-There are two legal considerations to keep in mind when formulating a mileage reimbursement policy: employment law and tax law.
+There are two legal considerations to keep in mind when developing a mileage reimbursement policy: employment law and tax law.

 Employment law related to mileage reimbursement